t9zx/feed-me-via-imap/README.md

 =======

 * We will use the '/' as a hierarchy seperator and map it to the IMAP specific one (e.g. '.', or '/', ...).
 If your IMAP server uses e.g. '.' as seperator and you pass "Foo.Bar/Baz" it will create a hierarchy as follows: "Foo/Bar/Baz" - there is no easy way around this for the time being
+* Mailbox names are not converted to UTF-7
+* Handling of special characters (e.g. German umlauts) are not properly handled in the message body